meisty/meisty.github.io/_posts/2022-02-22-HTBGoodGames.md

 ---
 layout: post
-title: Hack the Box GoodGames
+title: HackTheBox GoodGames
 ---

-## A writeup of the retired easy box from Hack the Box, GoodGames.
+## A writeup of the retired easy box from HackTheBox, GoodGames.

 First things first, lets see what ports are open by running a nmap scan.